jbostoen/ZTStudio/README.md

 Todo:
 * feature to optimize/compress graphics
+* finish or remove the GIMP recolor integration

 Other features include previewing how color, changing individual colors in the color palette (after a common method of 'recoloring', the shadow might not be black.
 You can easily make the shadow black again).